-The hike to Pulpit Rock is one of the most popular hikes in Norway.
+The hike to Pulpit Rock (Preikestolen) is one of the most popular hikes in Norway.
 With great views, a relatively easy hiking trail, and convenient accessibility from the town of Stavanger, this hike has a big appeal for many visitors to Norway.

 With that being said, you should expect big crowds in the summer months.
 Unless you start your day early or time your visit for the end of the day, expect to share the trail with many other hikers.

-Pulpit Rock Hiking Stats
+Pulpit Rock Hike: Stats & Trail Guide

 Distance: 7.6 km (4.7 miles) out-and-back